mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

    </figcaption>
 </figure>

 This is not the full story.
-There are other complicated processes in the loseless compression part of JPEG.
+There are other complicated processes in the lossless compression part of JPEG.
 JPEG separates the flat frequencies coefficients (the ones with k1=0, k2=0) from the rest and does something called Differential Pulse Code Modulation, I have no clue what that is.

 This is the part that we diverge significantly from JPEG.
 From here on, this is our custom version.

-We implement a much simpler loseless compression step that seems to work well enough.
+We implement a much simpler lossless compression step that seems to work well enough.
 First, we don't separate the flat coefficients.
-Second, instead of zig-zagging through the block, we zig-zag through the whole array but only looking at one frequency at a time.
+Second, instead of zigzagging through the block, we zig-zag through the whole array but only looking at one frequency at a time.
 That is, first we zig-zag the array, collecting all flat coefficients, then we switch to another frequency and repeat the process and so on.
 We hope that, when collecting all coefficients of some high frequency, we still get some large runs of 0s.

 After doing this flattening, we concatenate the one-frequency sequences and so we end up with three flat arrays (one for each channel).
 Then we apply run length encoding to each one and separate the (symbol, count) sequences into two different sequences: one for symbols and one for counts.
-Finally we do huffman encoding to each of the three symbol sequences.
+Finally, we do huffman encoding to each of the three symbol sequences.
 This last step will add three codebooks to the header.

 ### The JPEG algorithm.
 Putting it all together
 We have all that we need.
 To summarize everything we've done in our slightly off JPEG implementation: